 A) All new content developed with IBM Cognos BI will be durable, as long as the model is durable.
 Existing non-durable content can be made durable by appropriately replacing the non-durable components of those specifications with durable components.
 Existing content is generally made durable over time as the content gets updated for reasons other than durability

-A) For creating security features to cubes we can use the user class views and dimension views.
+A) For creating security features in cubes we can use the user class views and dimension views.

-Dimension views helps in hiding certain data from the cube depending on what view you are using.
+Dimension views help in hiding certain data from the cube depending on what view you are using.